-Tougaloo College is a private, coeducational, church-related, four-year, liberal arts institution located at then northern edge of Jackson, Mississippi.
+Tougaloo College is a private, coeducational, church-related, four-year, liberal arts institution located at the northern edge of Jackson, Mississippi.
 In 1869, the American Missionary Association of New York purchased a plantation of five hundred acres of land near Jackson, Mississippi, and established a school.

-In 1875, the Home Missionary Society of the Disciples of Christ obtained a charter from the Mississippi State Legislature to establish a school at Edwards, Mississippi, to be known as Southern Christian Institute.
+In 1875, the Home Missionary Society of the Disciples of Christ obtained a charter from the Mississippi State Legislature to establish a school at Edwards, Mississippi, to be known as the Southern Christian Institute.
 The two schools merged in 1954, changing the name of the new institution to Tougaloo Southern Christian College.

 The alumni bodies of the two institutions united to become the National Alumni Association of Tougaloo Southern Christian College.
 In 1962, the name was changed again to Tougaloo College.
 The Tougaloo College National Alumni Association (TCNAA) was chartered in 1988.
 It has 42 alumni chapters throughout the United States.

-George A. Owens, the first African American President of the College, upgraded its faculty and curricula to meet contemporary challenges.
+George A. Owens, the first Black President of the College, upgraded its faculty and curricula to meet contemporary challenges.
 The college established relationships with several prestigious universities facilitating the entrance of Tougaloo students into engineering, medicine, law, graduate studies, and other post-baccalaureate educational experiences.

 Tougaloo College has won national respect for its high academic standards and level of social commitment.
 And these organizations encourage superior scholastic achievement at the college: Alpha Kappa Delta, Alpha Kappa Mu, and Alpha Lambda Delta Honor Societies.

 Tougaloo College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award the Associate of Arts, Bachelor of Arts, Bachelor of Science, Master of Arts, and Master of Arts in Teaching degrees.

 Though Tougaloo College has its share of modern buildings, the character of the college is defined by these oldest buildings: Ballard Hall (1886, now houses the Department of Music); Beard Hall (1898); Woodworth Chapel, (1901) and Jamerson Hall (1918).

 Tougaloo College is a member of the Gulf Coast Athletic Conference and the National Association of Intercollegiate Athletics.
 The athletic program includes indoor and outdoor track, cross country, and basketball.
-Intramural sports are promoted in basketball, archery, tennis, flag football, soccer and outdoor track.
+Intramural sports are promoted in basketball, archery, tennis, flag football, soccer, and outdoor track.

-Social Activities, weekend dances and other social activities for students are arranged through the offices of the Director of Student Activities and the Dean of Students.
-Theatrical productions are sponsored and students receive training and experience in scene design, lighting, costuming, and acting through The Acting Company of Tougaloo.
+Social Activities, weekend dances, and other social activities for students are arranged through the offices of the Director of Student Activities and the Dean of Students.
+Theatrical productions are sponsored and students receive training and experience in scene design, lighting, costuming and acting through The Acting Company of Tougaloo.

+Black sorority and fraternity organizations are well represented on campus.
 Students also round their growth as a person via these outlets: Music, Tougaloo United Church of Christ, Student Government, and The Harambee —a student-produced newspaper.